microsoft/vscode-docs/api/extension-guides/debugger-extension.md

 If the static nature of debug contributions in the `package.json` is not sufficient, a `DebugConfigurationProvider` can be used to dynamically control the following aspects of a debug extension:

-- The initial debug configurations for a newly created launch.json can be generated dynamically, e.g. based on some contextual information available in the workspace.
+- The initial debug configurations for a newly created `launch.json` can be generated dynamically, for example based on some contextual information available in the workspace.
-- A launch configuration can be _resolved_ (or modified) before it is used to start a new debug session.
+- A launch configuration can be **resolved** (or modified) before it is used to start a new debug session.
 This allows for filling in default values based on information available in the workspace.
 Two _resolve_ methods exist: `resolveDebugConfiguration` is called before variables are substituted in the launch configuration, `resolveDebugConfigurationWithSubstitutedVariables` is called after all variables have been substituted.
 The former must be used if the validation logic inserts additional variables into the debug configuration.
 The latter must be used if the validation logic needs access to the final values of all debug configuration attributes.

 The `MockConfigurationProvider` in `src/extension.ts` implements `resolveDebugConfiguration` to detect the case where a debug session is started when no launch.json exists, but a Markdown file is open in the active editor.
 This is a typical scenario where the user has a file open in the editor and just wants to debug it without creating a launch.json.